Ogombo-collins/Risk-Modeling-using-Monte-Carlo-Simulation/README.md

 # Risk-Modeling-using-Monte-Carlo-Simulation
-CFI-BIDA Program Course detailing how to model risk using Monte Carlo Simulation in Python
+CFI-BIDA Program Course detailing how to model risk using Monte Carlo Simulation in Python Monte Carlo simulation aid us in understanding the risk of uncertainity in prediction and forecasting models

 ## Learning Objectives
 1. Use historical observations to estimate the probability distributions of data